Northumberland

-Northumberland (/nɔːrˈθʌmbərlənd/ nor-THUM-bər-lənd) is a ceremonial county in North East England, on the border with Scotland.
+Northumberland (/nɔːrˈθʌmbərlənd/) is a ceremonial county in North East England, on the border with Scotland.
 It is bordered by the North Sea to the east, Tyne and Wear and County Durham to the south, Cumbria to the west, and the Scottish Borders council area to the north.
 The town of Blyth is the largest settlement.
 Northumberland is the northernmost county in England.